What is Cookie, Session and LocalStorage – Quick Overview

 Cookie

-Cookies are small text files stored on ClientSide.
+Cookies are small text files.
+It stores on the Client.
 All browser cookies have a maximum capacity of 4 KB.
 We don’t need a function to start a cookie.
 Cookies store continuous user verification data on websites.
-We may enable or disable cookies on a particular site.
-This helps to create simple and fast website information.
-With User Data Cookies Provide Better User Information, Website Access, and Quick Access.
+We may turn cookies on or off on a particular site.
+It helps to create simple and fast website information.
+User Data Cookies Provide Better User Information, Website Access, and Quick Access.

 We can store a maximum of 20 cookies per site.
 It is a good idea to clear cookies from time to time for certain issues, such as uploading or formatting sites.

-When the browser submits a request to the webserver the following time, it sends the cookie information to the server, which the server uses to identify the user.
+When the browser submits a request to the web server the following time, it sends the cookie information to the server, which the server uses to identify the user.
+Additionally there are different types of cookies including Zombie Cookie.

 There are many types of cookies: